Additional fighting style options for Fighters, Paladins, and Rangers can be found in Unearthed Arcana.

 - "Independent" monster hunters (who operate outside of Crusader orders) may choose the denizens of any three Spheres to oppose (excluding the sphere of their own temperament).

 Monster hunters specialize in the near and far of the Spheres--but not their core, elemental regions.
 Elementals are not seen as monsters, for they embody the core identity of the Spheres.
-They do not strive to be of the mortal world like fey, undead, slaadi, and thoughforms; nor do they try to rule it like celestials and fiends; nor even are they completely alien to the world as aberrations are.
+They do not strive to be of the mortal world like daemons; nor even are they completely alien to it as aberrations are.

-- The Way of the Open Hand is the Sylvasta tradition; as Manaberta, it is taught at a single monastery in the Helvet.
+- The Way of the Open Hand - as Acjiq Er Njoru, it is the Zyrndasta tradition; as Manaberta, it is taught at a single monastery in the Helvet.

-- The Way of the Shadow is the Xitasta tradition; as El Sombra, it is taught at a single monastery in Montaigne.
+- The Way of the Shadow - as Qorqe Njoru, it is the Tjitasta tradition; as El Sombra, it is taught at a single monastery in Montaigne.

-- The Way of the Four Elements is the Sherekasta tradition.
+- The Way of the Four Elements - as Simnja Njoru, it is the Kaplanasta tradition.
 In Cuorria, this tradition is called "Catro Estados," and is taught at a monastery in Montaigne.

-- The Way of the Long Death (Sword Coast) is the Pardasta tradition.
+- The Way of the Long Death (Sword Coast) - as Uzun Orym Njoru, it is the Pardasta tradition.
 Known in Cuorria as "Gran-Mort," it is taught in a monastery in the Helvet.

-- The Way of the Sun Soul (Sword Coast) is the Simbasta tradition.
+- The Way of the Sun Soul (Sword Coast) - as Qynesj Rruxu Njoru, it is the Aslanasta tradition.
 This tradition has the Cuorrian name "Domanima," and is taught in a monastery in Montaigne.

-- The Way of the Soulknife (The Weirdlands of Xhuul) is a halfling tradition, formed as an attempt to return to the ways of the Sylvasta, but instead drawing on their connection to the Taint.
+- The Way of the Soulknife (The Weirdlands of Xhuul) - This is a halfling tradition, formed as an attempt to return to the ways of the Zyrndasta, but instead drawing on their connection to the Taint.
 This tradition can only be learned in the Honderreich.

 Among humans, paladins comprise the Crusaders of four of the philosophical temperaments (see Fighter, above, for the other two):